xiaofengWang-CCNU/Deep-Learing/README.md

-# Deep-Learing
+# Deep-Learning
-A record of convolutional neural networks learning
+A record for deep learning